Scattering Module Methods & Types

 vSmartMOM.Scattering.MieModel Type

-MieModel{FDT<:AbstractFourierDecompositionType, FT}Configuration for a Lorenz–Mie scattering computation.
-Specifies the aerosol (size distribution + refractive index), wavelength, polarization type, truncation strategy, and integration parameters.
+MieModel{FDT<:AbstractFourierDecompositionType, FT, ARCH}Configuration for a Lorenz–Mie scattering computation.
+Specifies the aerosol (size distribution + refractive index), wavelength, polarization type, truncation strategy, integration parameters, and the compute architecture.
 The computation_type selects between NAI-2 (Siewert) and PCW (Domke) Fourier decomposition algorithms.

-Pre-computed Wigner symbol tables (wigner_A, wigner_B) can be supplied for PCW; they default to trivial placeholders when unused.
+Pre-computed Wigner symbol tables (wigner_A, wigner_B) can be supplied for PCW; they default to trivial 1×1×1 placeholders (of element type FT) when unused (NAI2 path).

 Fields